A copy of our hosting agreement terms:

-“Client Website” means the website that the Host is hosting for the Client and refers to all parts of that website including, but not limited to, component files and related services such as email;
+“Client Website” means the website, application or software program that the Host is hosting for the Client and refers to all parts including, but not limited to, component files and databases;

 “Fee” means the sum payable by the Client to the Host in order to receive the Host’s Service;

 “Hosting Hardware” means all computer and networking equipment used by the Host in the provision of the Service including, but not limited to, servers and network infrastructure;